Ukraine says its troops make breakthrough in rebel stronghold

 In Donetsk, which like Luhansk is now ringed by Kiev’s forces, artillery fire has struck apartment buildings, killing and wounding residents, according to Reuters reporters.
 Officials in Kiev deny they are firing heavy weapons at residential areas.

-Additional reporting by Michelle Martin and Gernot Heller in Berlin; Writing by Richard Balmforth, Christian Lowe and Dmitry Zhdannikov; Editing by Ralph Boulton, Andrew Roche, Peter Cooney and Eric Walsh
+Additional reporting by Michelle Martin and Gernot Heller in Berlin; Writing by Richard Balmforth, Christian Lowe and Dmitry Zhdannikov; Editing by Ralph Boulton and Andrew Roche